raymond1/generate_certificates/README.md

 # Other Usage Details
 If you delete the entire output directory and run the script again, a new set of root, intermediate and server keys and certificates will be generated.

 If a file already exists, it will not be created.
-So, for example, if you ran the script ```go run generate_certificates.go simple.dev ``` once and generated a root key, an intermediate key, a server key, a root certificate, an intermediate certificate and server certificate, if you run the script again, nothing will be generated.
-To regenerate the server certificate(output/simple.dev/server.crt), you will have to delete it.
-To regenerate the root certificate, you will have to delete that file.
+So, for example, if you ran the script ```go run generate_certificates.go <domain.name> ``` once and generated a root key, an intermediate key, a server key, a root certificate, an intermediate certificate and server certificate, if you run the script again, nothing will be generated.
+To regenerate the server certificate(output/<domain.name>/server.crt), you will have to delete it and the run the ``go run generate_certificates.go <domain.name>``` command again.
+To regenerate the root certificate, you will have to delete that file and again run the ```go run generate_certificates.go <domain.name>``` command again.